kolibriBlitz/Restaurant-Orders-Analysis/README.md

 - Advise a fictional restaurant owner on ways to **increase revenue** and **boost orders**.

 ### Methodology
-1. Getting to know you: Explored data to see what data exists and get a feel for possible paths of investigation.
+1. Getting to know you: Studied database schema for table relationships, column names and column data types.
+Looked at a few rows of data in each table to get a feel for what is there.
-2. Bath time: Check data for anomalies and missing data to ensure accurate results.
+2. Cleanliness is next to Godliness: Check data for anomalies and missing data to ensure accurate results.
-3. Introduced a time element: Analyzed order timestamps to identify revenue-driving periods.
+3. Investigated high-ticket orders: Looked at high-value purchase to see what is already driving revenue.
 4. Investigated low-ticket orders: Looked at low-value purchases to see if they offered untapped opportunity.
 5. Observed popularity trends: Identified most-ordered dishes and cuisines to inform menu strategy.
+6. Introduced a time element: Analyzed order timestamps to identify revenue-driving periods.

 ### Results and Insights
 **⏰Time-Based Trends**